Vitamin D Deficiency: Common Symptoms and Solutions

 Salmon and other fatty fish are good sources of vitamin D. A 3-ounce salmon fillet contains about 450 IUs of vitamin D. It is important when choosing salmon to consume only wild-caught salmon.
 Farmed salmon is highly toxic.

-Wild-caught salmon is rich in the long-chain omega-3 fatty acids EPA and DHA that are essential for healthy neurological and cardiovascular function.
+Wild-caught salmon is rich in the long-chain omega-3 fatty acids EPA and DHA which are essential for healthy neurological and cardiovascular function.
 These fatty acids are also necessary for cellular repair and optimal immune function.

 Salmon has the unique antioxidant astaxanthin which gives salmon their pinkish-red color.
 Astaxanthin has potent anti-aging properties.

-Sardines are another excellent source of vitamin D. In fact, a 3.5-ounce can of sardines has around 270 IUs of vitamin D. Sardines also provide omega-3 fatty acids and many vitamins and minerals such as vitamin B-12, calcium, iron, niacin, phosphorus and potassium.
+Sardines are another excellent source of vitamin D. In fact, a 3.5-ounce can of sardines has around 270 IUs of vitamin D. Sardines also provide omega-3 fatty acids and many vitamins and minerals such as vitamin B-12, calcium, iron, niacin, phosphorus, and potassium.

 vitamin d deficiency